Service Design for B2B Supply Chain Onboarding in Canada

 A review of the onboarding SOP showed that meaningful UX improvement required changes beyond the UI.
 I identified heavy operational effort, complex logistics, technical dependencies, and manual processes that needed revision for design to drive real business value.

-Partnered with the Product Owner to assess backlog quality and user-story relevance, using insights to challenge assumptions behind the 40K-user goal.
-Surfaced key pain points and guided a pivot that re-prioritized epics around an evidence-based product vision.
+Partnered with the Product Owner to review backlog quality and challenge assumptions behind the goal of growing from 24K to 40K users by 2023.
+Surfaced key pain points and helped re-prioritize epics around an evidence-based product vision.

 According to my hypothesis, the current onboarding processes were preventing the organization from capturing $400K+ CAD in monthly revenue.